Dillon-The-Geek/Fedora-Dillant/README.md

 # Fedora-Dillant(Important must read)

-it must be in your home directory.
-AND you must have systemd which ships with Fedora by default.
+You must have systemd which ships with Fedora by default.

 ## Things the script can't change ##